michaelhelvey/microtest/README.md

 try my hand at building a simple, one file utility based around the `fetch` api, which most web developers are familiar with.
 I had two goals for the library:

-1. It should be easy to read to read the source understand what it was doing to your server.
+1. It should be straightforward to read the source and understand how it's testing your server.
 2. It should be framework and test-runner agnostic.

 I wrote this library as a personal utility to address a couple of my own